citelao/sensible/_coffee_shop/4-hackers.md

 Hackers target everyone.

 We'll dive into it, but that's the short answer.
-There *are* cyber-criminals who are after your money, and they target everyone on the Internet.

-But it's not the whole answer.
-These hackers are probably different from what you imagine, and they're probably not interested in your cookie recipes---or even your salacious photos!
-They want your money, but federal law can often protect you.
+But that's not the whole answer.
+You are targeted, but this is almost entirely because these criminals target as many people as they can **as cheaply as they can**.
+These hackers are probably not interested in your cookie recipes---or even your salacious photos!
+They want your money, and they want it quickly.
+They don't have the time to waste on you specifically.

-That's why the answer is longer, and that's why it's worth learning more about whether or not you will be hacked.
+<big>Large scale?</big>

+It is also hard to steal money.
+Even if everything goes right for hackers, federal law can often protect you---and you can get your money back.

+Unfortunately, some people must defend against a different sort of hacker: a targeted hacker.
+If you know you are a target---since you have an abusive ex, since you are a political dissident, or since you are an important CEO, for example---you may need to worry about other threats.

+We'll investigate all of this below.

 ## Two questions in one